stackforge/fuel-docs/pages/reference-architecture/ovs/0200-cli-adjust-network-config.rst

 the following keys:

 * **interfaces** - A hash of NICs and their low-level/physical parameters.
-  You can set an MTU and the 'VLAN splinters' feature here.
+  You can set an MTU feature here.
 * **provider** - Set to 'ovs' for Neutron.
 * **endpoints** - A hash of network ports (OVS ports or NICs) and their IP settings.